Weber State University: Athletics

-Weber State University's colors are purple and white and their nickname is the Wildcats.
-(Wildcat is an alternate name for the bobcat, a cat native to the area.)
-The teams participate in NCAA Division I in the Big Sky Conference; the football team (Football Championship Subdivision) plays at Stewart Stadium.
-The men's and women's basketball teams both play at the Dee Events Center.
-Additional athletic programs are men's and women's track and field, men's and women's golf, men's and women's tennis, and women's soccer, cheerleading, dance, volleyball, and softball.
+The university's athletic teams, the Wildcats, compete in the Big Sky Conference as an NCAA Division I institution.
+The university's colors are purple and white.
+The football team plays at the Stewart Stadium, located on the Ogden campus.
+The men's and women's basketball teams play at the Dee Events Center.
+Additional athletic programs include men's and women's track and field, men's and women's golf, men's and women's tennis, women's soccer, cheerleading, dance, volleyball and softball.